 Select your course to view the course menu

-Select ‘AWS’ from the course menu
+Select the ‘AWS’ folder from the course menu

-Select ‘Create AWS Student Account’ from the AWS Menu which displays this screen.
+Select ‘Create AWS Student Starter Account’ from the AWS Menu which displays the screen shown below.

 Select ‘Launch’ (see screenshot below).
+You will be redirected out to the AWS Educate application process.
+This integration launch passes information to the AWS Educate application process that automates the approval process for your account request.
+So, don’t go directly to the AWS Educate website to apply or this cool process doesn’t work.